-Scott Nelson is the chief digital officer of Tamarack Consulting.
+Scott Nelson is the president and chief digital officer of Tamarack Technology.
 He has more than 30 years of strategic technology development, deployment and design thinking experience working with both entrepreneurs and Fortune 500 companies.
 Nelson is a sought-after speaker and contributor on topics related to IoT and digital health.
 His involvement in technology in the local and national technology community reflects an ongoing and outstanding commitment to technology development and innovation.

 While it is too early to define the new normal, one thing we can say for sure is that the rule “past performance does not guarantee future returns” has never been more true.
 Scott Nelson explores how real-time data can reflect a customer’s current financial health and reduce uncertainty about the future.